keelam13/Medsmory/README.md

 1. Using semantic HTML.
 2. Using descriptive alt attributes on images on the site.
-3. Providing information for screen readers where there are icons used and no text - e.g. social networks.
+3. Providing information for screen readers where there are icons used and no text.
 4. Ensuring that there is a sufficient colour contrast throughout the site.
-5. Ensuring menus are accessible by fixing it on top of the screen.
+5. Using hover state on all buttons for player to see which buttons they are hovering over.

 ## Technologies Used